 SBA 504 versus SBA 7(a)

-The SBA 504 loan (also called the Certified Development Company program) is intended to help you finance the purchase of fixed assets, usually real estate—buildings and heavy machinery—at below-market rates.
+The SBA 504 commercial real estate loan (also called the Certified Development Company program) is intended to help you finance the purchase of fixed assets, usually real estate—buildings and heavy machinery—at below-market rates.
 SBA 504 distributes the loan among three parties: you (a minimum of 10 percent), a bank (50 percent), and the nonprofit Certified Development Company (CDC) (40 percent).
 CDCs were set up to support economic growth; there are several hundred nationwide.
 SBA 504 essentially a loan for the purchase of facilities.
 The loan can be as much as $20.0 million or more.

 Comparing the terms